youqiangao/dl-paper/README.md

 Mnih, A., & Salakhutdinov, R. R. (2007).
 Probabilistic matrix factorization.
 Advances in neural information processing systems, 20.
 * keywords: probabilistic embedding, matrix factorization, recommender systems.
 * summary: introduce a new framework of probabilistic matrix factorization for recommender systems, and show the importance of adding l2 penalty of embedding into objective function (greatest difference compared tso SVD-like matrix factorization method).

+Manski, C. F., & Lerman, S. R. (1977).
+The estimation of choice probabilities from choice based samples.
+Econometrica: Journal of the Econometric Society, 1977-1988.
+* keywords: importance weighting, weighted maximum likelihood estimation
+* summary: This paper shows that importance weighting can also be applied to MLE framework when there exists covariate shift.

+Bickel, S., Brückner, M., & Scheffer, T. (2007).
+Discriminative learning for differing training and test distributions.
+In Proceedings of the 24th international conference on Machine learning (pp. 81-88).
+* keywords: covariate shift, logistic regression
+* summary: introduce a new objective function for handling covariate shift, including two components: (1) consider a model seperating traning and testing samples; (2) weighted MLE, trying to maximize MLE on unlabeled testing data based on labeled training data.

+Sugiyama, M., Nakajima, S., Kashima, H., Buenau, P., & Kawanabe, M. (2007).
+Direct importance estimation with model selection and its application to covariate shift adaptation.
+Advances in neural information processing systems, 20.
+* keywords: covariate shift, KL divergence
+* summary: use KL divergence to minimize testing distribution and weighted training distribution of x.
+Interestingly, the final solution is quite similar to that in kernel density estimaton.
+However, the proposed method works much better than KDE.